Robert-Tyssen/Google-Doc-Secret-Message-Decoder/README.md

 ██░     ██░ ███░     ███░ ██░          ███░    ██░   ████░   ████░      ██░  ██░   ██░     ██░
 ████████░     ████████░   ██████████░    ███████░     ██░     ██░     ███░    ███░ ██░     ██░

-(maximize screen width to prevent unecessary wrapping)
+(paste text into notepad to view without wrapping)